deckgo/deckdeckgo/docs/docs/slides/app-slide-author/app-slide-author.md

 ### From NPM

-To install this template in your project from [npm](https://www.npmjs.com/package/@deckdeckgo/core) run the following command:
+To install this template in your project form [npm](https://www.npmjs.com/package/@deckdeckgo/core) run the following command:

 ```bash
 npm install @deckdeckgo/slide-author